Generalized Anxiety Disorder

 -

-Generalized Anxiety Disorder Statistics among Adults: This webpage from the National Institutes of Mental Health provides information on trends in prevalence of and use of treatments/services among adults with GAD.
+Generalized Anxiety Disorder Statistics among Adults - This webpage from the National Institutes of Mental Health provides information on trends in prevalence of and use of treatments/services among adults with GAD.

 -